rust-lang/rust/src/doc/rustc-dev-guide/src/building/how-to-build-and-run.md

 The compiler is built using a tool called `x.py`.
 You will need to have Python installed to run it.

-For instructions on how to install Python and other prerequisites, see [the `rust-lang/rust` README][readme].

 ## Get the source code

 The main repository is [`rust-lang/rust`][repo].
 This contains the compiler,